petebuzzell-ad/petebuzzell-ad.github.io/winzer/winzer-searchspring-documentation.md

 ### Data Synchronization

 - **Daily Reindexing:** SearchSpring automatically rebuilds its index daily
-- **Manual Reindex:** Available through SearchSpring dashboard when needed
+- **Manual Reindex:** Available through SearchSpring dashboard when needed.
+  - Takes anywhere from 10 - 30 minutes to complete.
+  - Once index has rebuilt, it takes ~5 minutes for changes to appear on the Shopify storefront.
 - **Metafield Updates:** Changes to Shopify metafields require reindexing to appear in filters
 - **Product Updates:** New products and variants are included in next scheduled reindex